← Projects

 Module 1 — Competitive Landscape

-Competitive matrix for PRISM vs tokenized yield peers (Ondo, Maple, Superstate, Hamilton Lane), plus a differentiated value prop and an investor objection handler with explicit confidence levels and sourcing.
+Competitive matrix for PRISM vs tokenized yield peers (Ondo, Maple, Superstate, Hamilton Lane), plus a value prop and investor objection handler with confidence levels and sourcing where available.

-• Outputs: Competitive matrix, self-critique of apples-to-oranges comparisons
+• Outputs: Competitive matrix, notes on apples-to-oranges comparisons

-• Decision utility: What’s knowable today vs what’s undisclosed / needs verification
+• Scope: What’s knowable today vs what’s undisclosed / needs verification

 Module 2 — On-chain Velocity & Holder Behavior